anderkve/FYS3150/book/projects/project5.md

 The key methodological aspects of the projects are:
 - Understanding partial differential equations (PDEs)
-- Applying the Crank-Nicholson method in 2+1 dimensions
+- Applying the Crank-Nicolson method in 2+1 dimensions
 - Working with complex numbers in code
 - Getting them indices straight...
 - Using conserved quantities as stability checks